-Senior-only data engineering services and solutions for US mid-market and federal teams — pipelines, data quality, and governance built so your data is actually ready for production AI.
+Data engineering services and solutions for US mid-market and federal teams — pipelines, data quality, and governance built so your data is ready for production AI, implementation work, and private AI programs.
 We are not a staffing shop and we don't bill bodies by the hour: every engagement is fixed-fee, fixed-scope, and handed back with a runbook.
-Data engineering experts who write the architecture, ship it, and leave you owning it.

 The reason isn't talent or tooling — it's the foundation.
 Teams buy big-data platforms and headcount, then watch the AI initiative die on data nobody trusts.
 The fix is rarely more pipelines.
 It's the right pipelines, governed, observable, and pointed at a use case worth funding.